StatelessStudio/api-machine/README.md

 - **TypeScript-First**: Fully typed API development with TypeScript
 - **Class-Based Architecture**: Organize your API with classes for servers, routers, and endpoints
 - **Built on Express**: Leverages the power and ecosystem of Express.js
+- **Secure by Default**: Automatic security headers and server fingerprinting protection
 - **CORS Support**: Built-in CORS handling
 - **Error Handling**: Automatic error handling with standardized responses
 - **Configurable**: Flexible configuration for ports, payload sizes, and logging